 Whether for financial gain in the form of tax cuts, or a lack of government interference in the private sector, many Republicans' support for Trump is about personal gain.
 They're willing to put aside morality and logic for their own bottom line.

 People with an agenda, like many Republican Trump supporters, can't be objective about ideas that threaten their power.
 They are willfully blind to evidence that challenges their position.
-Even if changing their behavior or policies could save lives.
+Those in power, or with a vested interest in maintaining the status quo, will ignore even the most reasonable opposition—no matter if changing their behavior or policies could save lives.

 When people benefit from the existing way of doing things, they are naturally reluctant to see it change.

 It’s human nature to want to preserve things that are helping you, even if those things are morally questionable.
 People have an unwavering ability to make excuses or simply be slow to understand the reasoning for any argument that will cost them money or power.